A tower connecting gauge groups to string topology: Second construction of : the higher coassembly map

-and this defines a homotopy functor in $X_\cdot$ by Prop. \ref{holim_ac}.
+The term inside the parentheses defines a homotopy functor in $X_\cdot$ by Prop. \ref{holim_ac}.
 The homotopy limit of these is also a homotopy functor, and using the naturality statement in Prop. \ref{holim_twisted_split} we conclude that $P_n F(X_\cdot)$ is a homotopy functor.
 In fact, we have proven something stronger than (1), that $P_n F$ actually takes weak equivalences of simplicial sets to weak equivalences.

 Now we can prove (2).
 From \cite{calc2}, each strongly co-Cartesian cube of spaces over $B$ is weakly equivalent to a pushout cube formed by a cofibrant space $A$ and an $(n+1)$-tuple of spaces $X_0$, $\ldots$, $X_n$ over $B$, each with a cofibration $A \ra X_i$.
 Applying singular simplices $S_\cdot$, we get a cube of simplicial sets